2026 Workshop: Updating urban segregation computation with R

 - Planning moment: Agreeing on a strategic roadmap for the package development, user plan and publication plan.

-- Summary closing and goodbyes: informal closing over drinks and bites.
+- Summary closing and goodbyes

 Post-workshop, we will implement the roadmap to complete the package, write its documentation and user manual.
 Using